srin1k3th/spider_ml_task_2/Base Task/Level_1_ResNet/analysis_resnet.md

 ## Challenges encountered during implementation

 The main challenge I faced here was about runtime and some syntax errors.
-**Small batch size (20) causing painfully slow training on a T4 GPU.** Small batches underuse GPU parallelism due to per-batch launch limits.
+**Small batch size (20) caused a painfully slow training on a T4 GPU.** Small batches underuse GPU parallelism due to per-batch launch limits.

 On the actual ResNet code itself, the main design challenge was making the downsample/projection path trigger only exactly when needed (`stride != 1 or in_channels != out_channels`), so dimension mismatches between the main path and the skip path are resolved properly.